nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * Third-party JavaScript libraries like validator.js can also be used for front-end validation in the browser

 ### Server-side Form handling
+* Below is the flask server code to handle the form submission in our example
 ```py
 from flask import Flask, render_template, request
 from wtforms import Form, validators, StringField, BooleanField, DateTimeField, SelectField, PasswordField